thiagoabreudev/storefront-ci/README.md

 ## Endpoints

-storefront-ci exposes the endpoint (settings is bypass to display a store):
+storefront-ci exposes the endpoint (settings is bypass to `/content/settings.json`):

 * **GET /deploy**